sveinbjornt/Platypus/Documentation/Documentation.md

 <img src="images/special_options.png" style="float: right; margin-left: 20px; margin-bottom:20px;" width="260">

 **Run with root privileges:**  If selected, the application prompts for an Administrator password and executes the script with escalated (root) privileges using Apple's Security Framework.
 This is not strictly equivalent to running the script *as the root user*.
-For details, see the [documentation for the Mac OS Security Framework](http://developer.apple.com/mac/library/documentation/Security/Reference/authorization_ref/Reference/reference.html#//apple_ref/c/func/AuthorizationExecuteWithPrivileges).
+For details, see the [documentation for the macOS Security Framework](http://developer.apple.com/mac/library/documentation/Security/Reference/authorization_ref/Reference/reference.html#//apple_ref/c/func/AuthorizationExecuteWithPrivileges).

 *Platypus scripts must not use the 'sudo' command*.
-This causes the script to prompt for input via `STDIN`, and since no input is forthcoming, the application will hang indefinitely.
+This causes the script to prompt for input via `stdin`, and since no input is forthcoming, the application will hang indefinitely.

-Please note that if this option is selected, `STDERR` output cannot be captured due to limitations in the Security APIs.
-This can be circumvented by using a shell script to execute another script while piping `STDERR` into `STDOUT` (e.g. `perl myScript.pl 2>&1`).
+Please note that if this option is selected, `stderr` output cannot be captured due to limitations in the Security APIs.
+This can be circumvented by using a shell script to execute another script while piping `stderr` into `stdout` (e.g. `python script.py 2>&1`).

 **Runs in background:** If selected, the application registers itself as a User Interface Element (LSUIElement) and will not appear in the Dock when launched.